 For instance, in 2018, Shape Pharmaceuticals, Inc. supported R&D investments in the Australian biotechnology industry by conducting clinical trials to study the effect of SHP-141 on patients diagnosed with psoriasis.
 These tax incentives help companies achieve a cost advantage while selecting clinical trial sites for R&D processes.

-Rise in R&D investments by the government is also expected to boost the market.
-In 2018, the Victorian government allocated USD 1.5 million for establishment of an Advanced Biotechnology Manufacturing Platform to enhance production of antibodies, vaccines, stem cells, and growth factors, among others, for testing in human clinical trials.
-This facility would enable various Australian biotechnology companies to conduct R&D in the state, thereby generating jobs and propelling growth of various companies currently conducting clinical trials in Victoria.
+A rise in R&D investments by the government is also expected to boost the market.
+In 2018, the Victorian government allocated USD 1.5 million for the establishment of an Advanced Biotechnology Manufacturing Platform to enhance the production of antibodies, vaccines, stem cells, and growth factors, among others, for testing in human clinical trials.
+This facility would enable various Australian biotechnology companies to conduct R&D in the state, thereby generating jobs and propelling the growth of various companies currently conducting clinical trials in Victoria.
 The government is also promoting the development of the biotechnology sector through Future Industries Fund.

 On the basis of product, Australia & New Zealand research antibodies market is segmented into primary and secondary antibodies.
-Primary antibodies held the largest share and is anticipated to witness the highest CAGR owing to rise in adoption of reagents developed using antibodies, due to the various benefits associated with them such as greater specificity, easy availability, and suitability in various research applications.
+Primary antibodies held the largest share and are anticipated to witness the highest CAGR owing to the rise in the adoption of reagents developed using antibodies, due to the various benefits associated with them such as greater specificity, easy availability, and suitability in various research applications.